appscode/website/content/products/kubed/v0.12.0-rc.0/guides/monitoring.md

 ```

 ## Next Steps
- - Learn how to use Kubed to protect your Kubernetes cluster from disasters [here](/products/kubed/v0.12.0-rc.0/guides/disaster-recovery/).
  - Need to keep configmaps/secrets synchronized across namespaces or clusters?
 Try [Kubed config syncer](/products/kubed/v0.12.0-rc.0/guides/config-syncer/).
- - Want to keep an eye on your cluster with automated notifications?
-Setup Kubed [event forwarder](/products/kubed/v0.12.0-rc.0/guides/cluster-events/).
- - Out of disk space because of too much logs in Elasticsearch or metrics in InfluxDB?
-Configure [janitors](/products/kubed/v0.12.0-rc.0/guides/janitors) to delete old data.
- - Wondering what features are coming next?
-Please visit [here](/products/kubed/v0.12.0-rc.0/roadmap).
  - Want to hack on Kubed?
 Check our [contribution guidelines](/products/kubed/v0.12.0-rc.0/CONTRIBUTING).